ibm-cloud-docs/vpc/at-events.md

    1) The `severity` field in Beta events is not consistent with general practice within VPC and is corrected in the LA release.

-   2) The `target resourceGroupID` field in Beta events does not include the CRN prefix is corrected in the LA release.
+   2) The `target resourceGroupID` field in Beta events does not include the CRN prefix.
+This is corrected in the LA release.

    3) Some Beta events include array data.
 If the array is too large, the event isn't recorded.
 For LA, these events display an array element count rather than the actual data.

-- Each time that you open a console for a virtual server instance or bare metal server, two API calls are issued: the first one generates a console access token, the second one uses the generated token to open the console websocket.
+- Each time you open a console for a virtual server instance or bare metal server, two API calls are issued: the first one generates a console access token, the second one uses the generated token to open the console websocket.

    This API call generates two Activity Tracker events: `is.instance.console-access-token.create` and `is.instance.console.read`, or `is.bare-metal-server.console-access-token.create` and `is.bare-metal-server.console.read`.

    You cannot use `request id` to correlate console Activity Tracker events as each call generates a unique `request id`.
 Instead, you can use `initiator id` to correlate console events that are generated from API calls issued by the same user.

-- You can find the detailed information and fields that are included in the requestData and responseData for the Bare Metal Servers for VPC AT events in the [API documentation](/apidocs/vpc/latest).
+- You can find the detailed information and fields included in the requestData and responseData for the Bare Metal Servers for VPC AT events in the [API documentation](/apidocs/vpc/latest).